Dale Lindsey

 Phillip Dale Lindsey (born January 18, 1943) is an American football coach and former player.
-He is the head football coach at the University of San Diego.
+He was the head football coach at the University of San Diego.
 Lindsey has also worked as a coach in the National Football League (NFL), the Canadian Football League (CFL), and the United States Football League (USFL).

 Early life

 Lindsey attended and played high school football at Bowling Green High School in Bowling Green, Kentucky, where he was an All-State player.

 College career

 After high school, Lindsey signed with the University of Kentucky, where he was part of the infamous Thin Thirty team, but quit the team in the spring of his freshman year.
 He then transferred to Western Kentucky University, where he starred on the Hilltoppers's undefeated 1963 team that won the Tangerine Bowl.

 Professional career

 As a player

-Lindsey was drafted in the seventh round of the 1965 NFL Draft by the Cleveland Browns, where he played from 1965 to 1972.
+Lindsey was drafted in the seventh round of the 1965 NFL draft by the Cleveland Browns, where he played from 1965 to 1972.
 He then signed with the New Orleans Saints in 1973.